Some of our information has moved to NT.GOV.AU

-Medical Entomology is a unit of the Centre for Disease Control within the Health Protection Division of the Department of Health.
+The CDC Medical Entomology Unit sits within the Health Protection Division of the Department of Health.

-- maintain the Northern Territory free of malaria, dengue and other exotic mosquito borne diseases
+- to keep the NT free of malaria, dengue and other exotic mosquito borne diseases

-- monitor and reduce endemic mosquito borne disease in the Northern Territory
+- monitor and reduce endemic mosquito borne disease in the NT

-- maintain integrated mosquito control programs at major centres throughout the Northern Territory
+- maintain integrated mosquito control programs at major centres throughout the Territory

-- provide planning and development advice and guidelines to The Department of Infrastructure, Planning & Environment and others to prevent new biting insect problems
+- provide planning and development advice and guidelines to the Departments of Infrastructure, Planning and Environment and others to prevent new biting insect problems

 - carry out cooperative and applied research on insects of medical importance to enable better control or reduce the impact of problem species